nuxt-community/koa-template/README.md

 | npm run build | Build the nuxt.js web application for production. |
 | npm start | Start KoaJS server in production. |

+## Directory Structure

+The template uses the `server/` directory with two directories inside:
+- `api`: map each file to a route
+- `middleware`: used for server middleware (for each incoming request on SSR)

 ## Documentation